measurement-kit/libndt/README.md

 - `LIBNDT_HAVE_CURL`: just define to use cURL (likewise).

-If these dependencies are not installed in canonical locations, make sure you add the proper preprocessor and linker search path command line flags.
+If these dependencies are not installed in canonical locations, make sure you add the pass the compiler the proper flags.

 See [codedocs.xyz/measurement-kit/libndt](
 https://codedocs.xyz/measurement-kit/libndt/) for API documentation;